 Tables

-Tables let you create tabulate data in rows and columns for easier reading.
+Tables let you create tabulated data in rows and columns for easier reading.

 Simple tables consist of rows and columns, like this: